 Varying treatment times

-However, there are clearly some similarities in dental implant treatments and although it’s not realistic to give deadlines, there are guidelines, depending on the complexity of treatment.
+However, there are clearly some similarities in dental implant treatments and although it is not realistic to give deadlines, there are guidelines, depending on the complexity of treatment.

-For routine cases, from the time of implant placement to the time of placing the first teeth, treatment times can vary between 8 weeks and 4 months.
+For routine cases, from the time of implant placement to the time of placing the first teeth, treatment times can vary between eight weeks and four months.

 Summary of stages for routine dental implants